dart-archive/pub-dartlang/README.md

         sudo pip install --upgrade pygments

-Note that this is only needed on your development machine to iterate on the CSS and documentation.
-The deployed server just uses the pre-compiled CSS and HTML and only requires Python.
+Note that this is only needed on your development machine to iterate on the CSS.
+The deployed server just uses the pre-compiled CSS and only requires Python.

-Once you have everything installed, to modify the styles and documentation:
+Once you have everything installed, to modify the styles:

- 1. Run [Foreman][] to automatically regenerate the CSS and HTML files when any Sass or Markdown files change:
+ 1. Run [Foreman][] to automatically regenerate the CSS files when any Sass files change:

         bundle exec foreman start

- 1. Edit the `.scss` files under `css/sass` and the `.markdown` files under `doc`.
+ 1. Edit the `.scss` files under `css/sass`.

 [foreman]: http://ddollar.github.com/foreman/

-When you make changes to SCSS or Markdown files, make sure to check in the generated CSS or HTML files with them.
+When you make changes to SCSS files, make sure to check in the generated CSS files with them.